directus/directus/docs/guides/extensions/hooks-validate-number-twilio.md

 ---
 description: Learn how to use a hook to validate phone numbers before allowing them in the database.
-contributors: Tim Butterfield, Kevin Lewis, Oleksii Bondarenko
+contributors: Tim Butterfield, Kevin Lewis
 ---

 # Use Hooks to Validate Phone Numbers With Twilio